 Class 4 exemptions typically consist of alterations in the conditions of land where no removal of healthy, mature, or scenic trees are removed.
 The Project involves encroachment into the protected zone of two oak trees on private land that does not involve the removal of healthy mature, scenic trees related to the repair of an existing wooden bridge.
+The two trees that were removed were due to natural events and poor health and condition, including the danger of collapse due to a deteriorated root system.

 The Project is exempt because the request to encroach into the protected zone of two oak trees is related to minor alterations in the condition of private land and vegetation, associated with the repair of an existing wooden bridge.
+The two trees that were removed were due to natural events and poor health and condition, including the danger of collapse due to a deteriorated root system.
 The Project will not alter the primary use of the property as an SFR.

 The Project Site and the surrounding properties have been altered from their natural conditions and exist in a partially developed area of Altadena.
 The Project Site is currently occupied by an SFR in addition to the subject bridge.
 There are 10 oaks on the subject property; the Project will have no anticipated impact on eight of those oak trees.
+The two removed oak trees were removed due to natural events related to weather, and poor health and condition.
 The Project is not located within an identified oak woodland.
 The proposed repair work will have minimal impacts due to small scale development activities and minimal ground disturbance.
 The requested encroachments are considered minor impacts that would not result in further loss of an oak woodland or ecosystem.
 The Project Site has been used for an SFR since 1949.

 Furthermore, the County Forester and Fire Warden ("Forester") has reviewed the Project for the requested encroachments.
 The Forester will require proper temporary fencing to secure the protected zones during construction and the use of hand tools or hand-held power tools if trenching or clearance of vegetation is needed within the protected zones, to reduce negative impacts on tree roots.
 The arborist's tree protection measures and tree care instructions during construction will also be required.
 The future inspections by the Forester will ensure that the trees survive, or if they do not survive that they are replaced.
 If an oak tree should die from the construction impacts, the permittee will be required to replace a dead oak tree at a 2:1 ratio on the property and follow-up monitoring will continue to be required to ensure survival.
-These recommended conditions of approval by the Forester and the recommendations provided in the oak tree report are incorporated by reference in the OTP.
+These recommended conditions of approval by the Forester and the OTP.
 They have been determined by the Forester to be sufficient to recover any losses to trees.